derhansen/sf_event_mgt/Documentation/ForAdministrators/Templates/Filtering/Index.rst

 Filtering the listview
 ======================

-In the :ref:`plugin-settings` you can define criterias for the listview, so it e.g. only shows the events of a special category or for a special location.
+In the :ref:`eventplugin-settings` you can define criterias for the listview, so it e.g. only shows the events of a special category or for a special location.
 Nearly all settings affecting the demand of the shown events can be overwritten by a URL parameter called ``overwriteDemand``.